-GOAL 7: IDENTIFY AND PROTECT IMPORTANT GREENSPACES USEFUL FOR RECREATION, TRAILS, WATER RESOURCE PROTECTION OR WHICH CONTAIN IMPORTANT WILDLIFE HABITATS.
+GOAL 8: IDENTIFY AND PROTECT IMPORTANT GREENSPACES USEFUL FOR RECREATION, TRAILS, WATER RESOURCE PROTECTION OR WHICH CONTAIN IMPORTANT WILDLIFE HABITATS.

-OBJECTIVE 1: Important Greenspaces Designation - To provide for identification of important greenspaces within and adjacent to Thurston County, consistent with state law.
+OBJECTIVE A: Important Greenspaces Designation - To provide for identification of important greenspaces within and adjacent to Thurston County, consistent with state law.

-- 1. The county should periodically update the public lands and open space maps (Maps E-2 and E-3) to accurately reflect current conditions and knowledge regarding sites, open space corridors (including corridors within and between urban growth areas), and ecological units which are useful for recreation, trails, or water resource protection, contain important wildlife habitats and species, or provide connections to Critical Areas that would be useful for wildlife travel or dispersal. - 2.
-The county should coordinate greenspaces planning with important greenspaces stakeholders (e.g., tribes, federal agencies, state departments, county departments, adjacent jurisdictions, private conservation organizations, local land trusts, resource land owners, county residents and other interested parties.)
+1. The county should update the public lands and open space maps (Maps E-2,E-3, and E-4) with periodic Comprehensive Plan updates to accurately reflect current conditions and knowledge regarding sites, open space corridors (including corridors within and between urban growth areas), and ecological units which are useful for recreation, trails, or water resource protection, contain important wildlife habitats and species, or provide connections to critical areas that would be useful for wildlife travel or dispersal.

-- 3. The county should support greenspaces planning efforts by important greenspaces stakeholders within or adjacent to Thurston County. - 4.
+- 2. The county should coordinate greenspaces planning with important greenspaces stakeholders (e.g., tribes, federal agencies, state departments, county departments, adjacent jurisdictions, private conservation organizations, local land trusts, resource land owners, county residents and other interested parties.) - 3.
+The county should support greenspaces planning efforts by important greenspaces stakeholders within or adjacent to Thurston County. - 4.
 The county should provide for extensions of urban trails that have been identified by an adjacent jurisdiction, consistent with the public lands and open space maps (Maps E-2 and E-3).
 However, important wildlife habitats, including riparian areas, should have priority over trails.
-Therefore, locate, design, and construct trails to avoid significantly degrading important wildlife habitats or disrupting their use by state priority or federally protected wildlife species.
+Therefore, trails should be located, designed, and constructed to avoid significantly degrading important wildlife habitats or disrupting their use by state priority or federally protected wildlife species. - 5.
+The county should support creation and enhancement of green and open space corridors that allow fish and wildlife to safely access and move through and between habitat areas.
+Examples of opportunities include collaborating with state and local agencies on projects that support enhancement of green and open space corridors within the county.

-OBJECTIVE 2: Protection Options - Use a variety of protection options in order to protect the greatest number of priority greenspaces.
+OBJECTIVE B: Protection Options - Use a variety of protection options in order to protect the greatest number of priority greenspaces.